tshepang/blog/content/computing/projects with excellent documentation.rst

 big
 ===

+- The `introductory tutorial of GNU Emacs`_ (looks a lot better when run from within Emacs), is written in a very gentle and careful way;
+  it's among the best tutorials I've seen.
+Same applies to `the Emacs manual`__, which I'm tempted to call the best I've read yet.
+It really, really goes into painstaking detail, and seems to have been written by professional technical writers.

 - `CPython`_ - I used to appreciate this more before I got closely involved, noticing warts here and there, and therefore taking it for granted.